kinker31/Red-Remover-LOVE-Recreation/README.md

-# Red-Remover-LOVE-Recreation
-An in-progress recreation of Red Remover, built in LOVE Lua.
+# Red Remover: A LOVE Recreation
+An attempt in LUA to recreate the one-popular Flash Game, Red Remover, and potentially add new features, more built-in levels, and a simple way of sharing files.

+Currently only an in-progress engine demo.